Corey Maggette: Post-playing career

 In October 2014, Maggette joined Fox Sports West and Prime Ticket as an analyst for the Los Angeles Clippers.
 He later joined Fox Sports 1 as a college basketball analyst.

 In 2017, Maggette joined the BIG3 team Power for their inaugural season which ended with him suffering a torn achilles in his team's opening game.
 In August 2018, Maggette was named 2018 BIG3 MVP and Captain of the Year after leading the Power to a 7–1 regular season record.
 Led by Naismith Memorial Basketball Hall of Famer Nancy Lieberman as coach and league MVP Maggette's 27 points, team Power won the championship game 51–43.
 In May 2019, Maggette returned to the BIG3 to defend his team's championship, his MVP status and his team's health.

 Public life

 Off the court, Maggette worked with children as a member of the Clippers Reading All-Star Team.
 His "Uh Oh Maggette-O Kids" program brought hundreds of children to Clippers games for free.
 In 1999, he established his own "Corey Maggette Flight 50 Basketball Camp" and initially invited 50 kids to the first year's camp.
 After almost a decade, the camp was taking over 600 kids to its camps each year and won an "NBA Player's Best Camp Award" for its efforts.
 In June 2006, he also established "Corey Cares Foundation" to serve, mentor and inspire the less fortunate in the community of basketball and sports.

 In 2007, Maggette made a brief guest appearance in the music video for Common's Drivin' Me Wild.

+Personal

+Maggette is married to Milagro Martinez a winning softball player.